-Some practitioners reach a point where technical mastery no longer requires conscious effort.
+Some practitioners reach a point where technical skill no longer needs to announce itself.
 Precision is internalised.
 Execution becomes reflexive.
 At this stage, the haircut is no longer the endpoint.
 It becomes the entry point.
-The focus shifts from displaying skill to transmitting something deeper.
+The focus shifts from proving competence to transmitting understanding.

-This approach can be transformative for clients with curly hair, many of whom carry decades of misunderstanding, overcutting, and myth-driven styling advice from traditional salons.
+This distinction matters for clients with curly hair, many of whom carry years of misunderstanding, overcutting, and myth-driven styling advice from traditional salons.
 In these cases, the haircut does not simply correct shape.
 It dismantles technical and conceptual distortion.

 These systems are not born from branding or mission statements.
-They develop through decades of repetition, refinement, and refusal.
-At the centre is a practitioner who no longer needs to prove competence and can instead observe everything else: posture, language patterns, residual salon trauma, and the accumulated noise of commercial beauty messaging.
+They develop through repetition, refinement, and refusal.
+At the centre is a practitioner who no longer needs to perform expertise and can instead observe the surrounding material: posture, language patterns, prior salon distress, and the accumulated noise of commercial beauty messaging.

-What distinguishes these systems is their containment architecture.
-Preparation notes are not casual suggestions but cognitive stabilisers.
+What distinguishes this kind of work is its structure.
+Preparation notes are not casual suggestions.
+They establish context before the appointment begins.
 Flat-rate pricing is not only about simplicity.
-It equalises the energetic exchange.
+It removes the ambiguity of add-ons, negotiation, and escalation.
 Cancellation policies are not punitive.
-They function as filtration tools that protect the rhythm of the work.
-Every element is deliberate.
-Every boundary clarifies alignment.
+They protect the rhythm of the work and clarify commitment.
+Every element reduces misalignment before the haircut begins.

 For Clients with Texture, Trauma, or Complexity